bitcoin/bitcoin/doc/policy/packages.md

    - *Rationale*: Basic support for package RBF can be used by wallets by making chains of no longer than two, then directly conflicting those chains when needed.
-Combined with V3 transactions this can result in more robust fee bumping.
+Combined with TRUC transactions this can result in more robust fee bumping.
 More general package RBF may be enabled in the future.